Tarfala Research Station, SE

 Facilities

-TRS location in an Arctic and alpine setting far from the nearest road and medical assistance, imposes particular requirements when it comes to safety, both during fieldwork and at the station.
-TRS therefore has safety and etiquette rules which shall be followed by everyone at the station, both staff and visitors, so that people can experience our beautiful work place in a safe and enjoyable way.
-TRS safety regulations are based on recommendations from the Swedish Consumer Agency (a government agency whose task it is to safeguard consumer interests) and have been produced in collaboration with representative from the Swedish Mountain Rescue.
+The location in an Arctic and alpine setting far from the nearest road and medical assistance, imposes particular requirements what comes to safety, both during fieldwork and at the station.
+The station therefore has safety and etiquette rules which shall be followed by everyone at the station, both staff and visitors, so that people can experience our beautiful workplace in a safe and enjoyable way.
+The safety regulations are based on recommendations from the Swedish Consumer Agency (a government agency whose task it is to safeguard consumer interests) and have been produced in collaboration with representative from the Swedish Mountain Rescue.

 Permits, licenses and training